marnixkoops/hyperscale/README.md

 When the number of items is large, scoring and ranking all combinations is computationally expensive. `hyperscale` implements Approximate Nearest Neighbors (ANN) algorithms in high-dimensional space for fast (embedding) vector similarity search and maximum inner-product search (recommendation).
 This method is computationally efficient and able to produce microsecond response-times across millions of items.

+It is easy to scale up recommendation or vector similarity search with `hyperscale` after training a model using any popular library.
+Simply extract the embedding vectors and feed them to `hyperscale`.
+Some example code snippets are given below.

+## Use-cases
 Vector search can be effectively applied to increase customer experience through personalization of content, product upsell, cross-sell and other use-cases.
 Moreover, vector models are also widely used in NLP, computer vision and other fields. `hyperscale` can be used in combination with any (embedding) vector-based model.
 For example, to quickly find the most similar word embeddings learned by a Neural Network like `word2vec` or to generate recommendations for users based on any type of Collaborative Filtering model like Matrix Factorization.